DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/README.md

 ## Implicit Test Controller Use

 You may need to call the test API from outside the test code.
-For instance, your [page model](../../../guides/concepts/page-model.md) can contain methods that perform common operations used in different tests (like authentication).
+For instance, your [page model](../../../guides/concepts/page-model.md) can contain methods that perform common operations used in different tests (e.g., authentication).

 ```js
 import { Selector } from 'testcafe';